Panic Room: Visual and practical effects

 A seamless shot at the beginning of Panic Room took nine days to film on set but took several months to complete in post-production.
 The shot was a combination of camera footage and computer-generated effects.
 Koepp originally wrote the opening scene to be a series of shots that would zero in on the brownstone house, but Fincher instead chose a sequence of landmarks in New York City with credits hovering in front of them before the sequence transited seamlessly to introduce the film's main characters.
 The opening titles were inspired by those seen in The Trouble with Harry (1955) and North by Northwest (1959).
 The scene of Burnham's arrest also used computer-generated effects.
 Several scenes also involved practical effects: Junior's injuries from a flaming gas burn and Stephen Altman's bloodied, beaten self.
 A team of puppeteers was used to move Stephen's sticking-out collarbone.
 Fincher also sent the film reel to be digitally color-corrected as he had done for Fight Club and Seven.

-Analysis

-Conspiracy thrillers and feminism

-Academic Jyotsna Kapur identifies Panic Room as one of several American conspiracy thrillers in the 2000s that re-cast the subject of childhood as "one of horror and alarm", where it had previously been a subject of celebration in family films dating back to the early 1980s.
-Kapur also says the depiction of paranoia in the decade's conspiracy thrillers is divided by gender, describing the male protagonist as "an idealized subject who thinks fast on his feet and cuts through fear to find the conspirators".
-In contrast, the female protagonist "gives in to her fear, turns delusional and vulnerable to suggestion"; Kapur cites Meg Altman in Panic Room as such a depiction with her divorcee status and her residence in a home too big for her and her daughter Sarah.
-The academic says calling this depiction merely a sexist stereotype is too dismissive: "It is logical that anxieties around the home and loss of children would privilege women because the domestic sphere has remained a gendered space."
-Kapur recalls 1940s films wherein a woman enters the husband's home as a stranger, with "the house and the husband as sources of dependence and dread".
-She contrasts them with films like Panic Room, in which the female protagonists instead defend against dangerous intruders.
-She writes, "They are not economically dependent on the marriage.
-Yet they portray for most of the film an image of feminized vulnerability, replaying the racist trope of diminutive white women in need of protection from outsider threats."